 What is FASD?

-FASD is an umbrella term describing a range of effects that can occur in a child exposed in utero to alcohol.
+FASD is an umbrella term describing a range of effects that can occur in a child exposed in utero to alcohol which causes permanent brain damage.
 FASD is a major cause of learning disabilities, school failure, homelessness, and unemployment.
-They are disproportionately represented in the criminal justice system.
+Individuals with FASD are disproportionately represented in the criminal justice system.

-- Thousands of adults are living with this disorder today, including many of whom have never been diagnosed.
-They fall between the cracks and are unable to access services or supports of any kind.
+Thousands of adults are struggling with this disorder today, including many of whom have never been diagnosed.
+They fall between the cracks and are unable to access services or support of any kind.

 Only 15% of adults with FASD have the ability to live independently.